Everyone has heard of quantum boards by now.

 - Perfect spectrum for plants — 3500K white light plus 660 nm deep red

-- Meanwell driver — best driver on the market, dimmable to 50% intensity
+- Dimmable driver — highly efficient drive, dimmable to 10% intensity

-- 2.6 μmol/joule (and 168 Lm/W) — one of the most efficient lights on the market
+- 2.55 μmol/joule — one of the most efficient lights on the market

 - 3 year warranty — from the manufacturer

 The biggest advantage of the Horticulture Lighting Group fixtures are the quality components.
-Chief among them are the Samsung and Osram LEDs and the Meanwell drivers.
+Chief among them are the Samsung LEDs.

 These high quality components are extremely efficient, delivering a high output, while consuming less power and generating less heat than almost every other light on the market.

 The other major advantage of HLG fixtures is the form factor.
 The large panel makes for a more even light distribution.
 Let’s take a closer look at the primary advantages of this light.

 The Samsung LM301H LEDs emit a full-spectrum white light with a color temperature of 3500K.
 That is a warm white (i.e. containing a lot of red-spectrum light) that is great for flowering, but also works well for vegging.

 The additional LH351 LEDs add a 660 nm deep red light that give plants a huge boost during the bloom stage.
 It results in bigger and more potent yields.